-Chief executive of Old Mutual Wealth, Paul Feeney (pictured), made a tough decision to drop a platform technology project with IFDS where the spend was already at £330 million.
+Chief executive of Old Mutual Wealth, Paul Feeney (pictured), made a tough decision to a platform technology project with IFDS where the spend was already at £330 million.

 The project has now been started afresh with technology provider FNZ while the date for the de-merger from South African parent company Old Mutual and an individual listing hangs on the horizon.
 Indeed Feeney reveals that its most recent interim results, in June, will probably be its last before the listing.